AyalaSprei/MyHadasim/README.md

 Hi:)
 Task 1:

-Rirst after download run npm i --legacy-peer-dev this will ensure all dependency are intalled anyway
+First after download run npm i --legacy-peer-dev this will ensure all dependency are intalled anyway

 Run the server (CoronaClinic.sln)